-Physicians should make treatment decisions based on their own professional judgement and their patients' best interests.
-Physician-patient communication is the most important factor related to patient satisfaction with treatment recommendations.
+Physicians should make treatment decisions based on their own professional judgment and their patients' best interests.
+Patient–physician communication is the most important factor related to patient satisfaction with treatment recommendations.
 Listen and respond with empathy when discussing patient preferences and values.
 In many instances, communication, not prescribing, is the key to patient satisfaction.

-When it comes to pain management, patients need to feel heard.
-Quiz Ref IDCommunicating with patients includes listening to their stories and acknowledging their pain, while also educating them about the nature of chronic pain in a way that is not patronizing, stigmatizing, or dismissive.
+Quiz Ref IDWhen it comes to pain management, patients need to feel heard.
+Communicating with patients includes listening to their stories and acknowledging their pain, while also educating them about the nature of chronic pain in a way that is not patronizing, stigmatizing, or dismissive.
 Pain care should be individualized for each patient in a patient-centered manner.

 Useful phrases can include:

 Tell me more about how this pain impacts your life.

 What would you like to be able to do that you are not doing now because of pain?

 You may always have some pain.
 One of our goals is to help you manage it safely and maximize your function.